LGBTQ people in sports in the United States: Boxing

+Figure skating

+Rudy Galindo won the men's title at the 1996 United States Figure Skating Championships.

+He was the first openly gay U.S. figure skating champion.

+In 2024, Amber Glenn, a pansexual and bisexual woman, became the first openly LGBTQ+ U.S. Women's Figure Skating Championship winner.
+In 2026 she was also the first openly LGBTQ woman representing the United States in Olympic singles figure skating.

 Golf

 In 1996, Muffin Spencer-Devlin became the first LPGA player to come out as gay.

 In 2018, Tadd Fujikawa came out as gay, becoming the first male professional golfer to do so.

+Skiing

+In 2015, freestyle skier Gus Kenworthy, born in England, publicly came out as gay in an interview with ESPN.
+Rolling Stone noted the "freestyle medalist is the first action-sports star to come out".

+In 2026, Jake Adicoff won the 1.5 km sprint at the Para Cross Country Skiing Sprint Vision Impaired Final of the 2026 Winter Paralympics, becoming the first openly gay male athlete to win a gold medal as an individual at any Winter Paralympics.

 Squash

 In 2018, Todd Harrity came out as gay, thus becoming the first openly gay professional male squash player in the world.
 At the time he was ranked No. 1 in the United States out of all male squash players.

 Swimming

-In 2018, Abrahm DeVine, a swimmer for Stanford University, came out as gay, making him one of "very few openly gay swimmers competing on the elite level."
+In 2018, Abrahm DeVine, a swimmer for Stanford University, came out as gay, making him one of "very few openly gay swimmers competing on the elite level".
 In September 2019, DeVine said he was dropped from the Stanford team due to homophobia, which team coaches denied in a statement which did not include why they took the action.

 Tennis

-American tennis player Billie Jean King acknowledged her relationship with Marilyn Barnett when it became public in a May 1981 palimony lawsuit filed by Barnett, making Billie Jean the first prominent female professional athlete in the world to come out.
+Tennis player Billie Jean King acknowledged her relationship with Marilyn Barnett when it became public in a May 1981 palimony lawsuit filed by Barnett, making Billie Jean the first prominent female professional athlete in the world to come out.

+Former tennis player Brian Vahaly came out as gay in 2017, making him the first gay man to publicly come out after playing on the ATP Tour.